-Children in this age group enjoy rich vibrant colors and more realistic colors, as well as a moderate to high level of realistic detail, including proportional design, movable parts, functionality, and more detailed decorations or wording.
-Children ages 4-5 will spend more time with cars that are highly detailed in their illustration than those that are not.
+Children in this age group enjoy rich, vibrant colors and more realistic colors, as well as a moderate-to-high level of realistic detail, including proportional design, movable parts, functionality, and more detailed decorations or wording.
+Children ages 4-5 will spend more time with cars that are highly detailed in their illustration than with those that are not.
 Boats, cars, motorcycles, fantasy vehicles, and trucks are especially appealing to this age group when they have enough detail to be identified by make or model.
 They are attracted to materials like diecast metal or plastics that can capture more detail.
-They enjoy low-to-moderately complex cause-and-effect functionality, such as pull-back-and-release mechanisms, launchers, and manipulating numerous loose parts to produce moderately complex actions.
+They enjoy low-to-moderately complex cause-and-effect functionality, such as pull-back-and-release mechanisms, launchers, and toys with numerous loose parts that they can manipulate to produce moderately complex actions.
 Small or large workable parts, like doors, hoods, dumpers, hoses, sails, rudders, propellers, and levers, also appeal to this age group.
 They enjoy playing with trucks that have large parts, such as cranks and levers, especially on earth-moving trucks and road machinery.
-They enjoy medium-to-small-size keys on low-tomedium tension wind-up toys.
+They enjoy medium-to-small-size keys on low-to-medium tension wind-up toys.
 They are attracted to familiar small vehicles that feature licensed characters popularized by various media, and those that come with removable characters.
-This is also the age at which they begin to develop an interest in collectible vehicles.
-Appropriate small vehicles that are intended to be picked up during use generally weigh no more than 10 ounces.
+This is also the age at which children begin to develop an interest in collectible vehicles.
+Appropriate small vehicles that are expected to be picked up during use, generally weigh no more than 10 ounces.
 Children in this age group prefer both smaller (1 to 12 inches) and larger (24 to 36 inches) vehicles, as well as numerous loose parts of all sizes.

 More detailed and realistic trains are preferred.
-These trains have multiple cars that fasten and detach, and large tracks with easy to hook-up, snap-on, or lock-type connections.
+These trains have multiple cars that fasten and detach, and large tracks with easy-to-hook-up, snap-on, or lock-type connections.
 They enjoy playing with heavier trains that they can readily maneuver, or operating simple electric trains with an adult.
+Children in this age also can manage track sets with dozens of interchangeable pieces that can be used to perform stunts or race two or more die-cast cars.

 These school-age children are attracted to small vehicles that are highly realistic, minutely detailed, highly functional, and unique in shape, parts, and color.
-They also enjoy small vehicle toys with numerous accessories and that are highly complex in cause-and-effect functionality, such as push buttons and joysticks that produce multiple sounds, lights, or actions.
-At this age, children have the cognitive skills to become creative in their play with these types of vehicles and may develop unique paths in a room for the vehicle to drive-for example, navigating a remote controlled vehicle underneath a table and behind a couch is a challenging, yet exciting task.
-They prefer more complex, highly detailed flying machines that may have a small key for medium tension wind ups.
+They also enjoy small vehicle toys with numerous accessories and that are highly complex in cause-and-effect functionality, such as push buttons, joysticks, and handheld controllers that produce multiple sounds, lights, or actions.
+At this age, children have the cognitive skills to become creative in their play with these types of vehicles and may develop unique paths in a room for the vehicle to drive-for example, navigating a remote-controlled vehicle underneath a table and behind a couch is a challenging, yet exciting task.
+They prefer more complex, highly detailed flying machines that may have a small key for medium-tension wind ups.
 They have a keen interest in those small vehicles with age-appropriate licenses popularized by various media, including a somewhat sophisticated interest in collectibles as they approach the end of this period.
-Their moderate degree of strength and dexterity let them use vehicles weighing about 12 ounces if the vehicles are designed to be picked up during use.
+Their moderate degree of strength and dexterity let them use vehicles weighing about 12 ounces, if the vehicles are designed to be picked up during use.